 Heard here encompasses, not just hearing the sound but also believing—and thus the producing of faith.
 So, again, through this word we touch on eating the Word of God.
 You might remember Romans 10:17—"faith comes by hearing, and hearing by the word of God."
 That faith is only produced when that hearing is assimilated and believed and then put to use in the conduct of life.

-John 6:47-51 Verily, verily, I say unto you, "He that believes on Me has everlasting life.
+John 6:47-51 "Most assuredly, I say to you, "He who believes in Me has everlasting life.
 I am that bread of life.
-Your fathers did eat manna in the wilderness, and are dead.
-This is the bread which comes down from heaven, that a man may eat thereof, and not die.
+Your fathers ate the manna in the wilderness, and are dead.
+This is the bread which comes down from heaven, that one may of it and not die.
 I am the living bread which came down from heaven.
-If any man eat of this bread, he shall live forever.
-And the bread that I will give is My flesh, which I will give for the life of the world."
+If anyone eats of this bread, he will live forever.
+And the bread that I shall give is My flesh, which I shall give for the life of the world."

 The knowledge that one does obtain by listening—processing, believing, assimilating—results in the greatest of all blessings.
-"He that believes on Me has (already) everlasting life."
-And this LIFE is the gift of Jesus Christ to those who have believed and have eaten Him.
+"He who believes in Me has (already) everlasting life."
+And this life is the gift of Jesus Christ to those who have believed and have eaten Him.
 And that is why He said that He is the Bread of Life.
 This bread does what no other bread—even manna—can do.
 It imparts spiritual life and it banishes spiritual death.

 So again He adds that He is the Living Bread.
 The implication is that He lived in the past, He was living in the present, and He will live in the future.
 And so this Bread cannot be merely tasted.
 It must be eaten so that it can be assimilated into us, and we can begin living life in Him and He in us.

 Now until here, Jesus has been insisting that He—not manna—is the true Bread of Life.
 Now another new thought is added—that this Bread is going to give His flesh in order that the world may live.
-The point in this is that we cannot have LIFE, of which He speaks, without also eating, accepting, assimilating, and believing in His vicarious death for us in the crucifixion.
+The point in this is that we cannot have life, of which He speaks, without also eating, accepting, assimilating, and believing in His vicarious death for us in the crucifixion.
 The Father gave the Son.
 The Son gives Himself.
 And apart from that voluntary sacrifice, Christ ceases to be "bread" for us in any sense at all.
-It's that serious.
-It's that important.
+It is that serious.
+It is that important.

-John 6:52 The Jews therefore strove among themselves, saying, "How can this man give us His flesh to eat?"
+John 6:52 The Jews therefore quarreled among themselves, saying, "How can this man give us His flesh to eat?"

-John 6:53-58 The Jesus said unto them, "Verily, verily, I say unto you, Except you eat the flesh of the Son of man, and drink His blood, you have no life in you.
-Whoso eats My flesh, and drinks My blood, has eternal life.
-And I will raise him up at the last day.
-For My flesh is meat indeed, and My blood is drink indeed.
-He that eats My flesh, and drinks My blood, dwells in Me, and I in him.
-As the living Father has sent Me, and I live by the Father: so he that eats Me, even he shall live by Me.
-This is that bread which came down from heaven: not as your fathers did eat manna, and are dead.
-He that eats of this bread shall live forever."
+John 6:53-58 Then Jesus said to them, "Most assuredly, I say to you, unless you eat the flesh of the Son of man and drink His blood, you have no life in you.
+Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day.
+For My flesh is food indeed, and My blood is drink indeed.
+He who eats My flesh and drinks My blood abides in Me, and I in him.
+As the living Father has sent Me, and I live because of the Father, so he who feeds on Me will live because of Me.
+This is the bread which came down from heaven—not as your fathers ate the manna, and are dead.
+He who eats of this bread will live forever."

 Jesus did not back down in the face of their scoffing (there in verse 52).
 In fact, He makes His statement about eating even stronger, by adding that we must also drink His blood.
 He moves from something that seems foolish to them, to something that is outright absurd to them.
 They were Jews.
 They understood the Old Testament, at least to some small degree.
 At least, they had some parts of it memorized.
 They knew what it says in Leviticus 17:10-11—that you are not supposed to drink the blood, because of the life thereof.
 So they knew those things.